karrot-dev/yunity.org/user/pages/01.heartbeat/2017-06-11/item.md

 ### Hackathon plannings

 We have been planning an event focused on the development of [foodsaving.world](https://foodsaving.world) and foodsharing.de.
 It currently seems that we will meet in Berlin mid of July, with a follow-up event in the Harz mountains shortly afterwards.
-If you are interesting in coding with us at these locations, please join us in #hackathon on [Slack](https://slackin.yunity.org).
+If you are interested in coding with us at these locations, please join us in #hackathon on [Slack](https://slackin.yunity.org).

 ### [foodsaving.today](https://foodsaving.today)